wiremock/python-wiremock/examples/README.md

 ## External examples

-No external examples at the moment
+No external examples are referenced at the moment.
+Please be welcome to [contribute](./../CONTRIBUTING.md)!

 ## Contributing